microsoft/autogen/docs/design/05 - Services.md

 - Gateway:
 -- RPC gateway for the other services APIs
--- Provides an RPC bridge between the workers and the Event Bus
+-- Provides an RPC bridge between the workers and the Event Bus -- Message Session state (track message queues/delivery)
-- Registry: keeps track of the agents in the system and which events they can handle
+- Registry: keeps track of the {agents:agent types} in the system and which events they can handle (subscriptions/topics)
 - AgentState: persistent state for agents
-- Routing: delivers events to agents based on their subscriptions+topics
+- Routing: delivers events to agents based on their subscriptions+topics -- *Roadmap: add subscription management APIs*
 - *Roadmap: Management APIs for the Agent System*
 - *Roadmap: Scheduling: manages placement of agents*
 - *Roadmap: Discovery: allows discovery of agents and services*